 Query operation retrieves

-100 items that are 4 KB each, the read capacity calculation is
+100 items that are 1 KB each, the read capacity calculation is not

 If your items are smaller than 1 KB in size, then each write capacity unit will give you 1 write per second.
 You cannot group multiple items in a single write operation, even if the items together are 1 KB or smaller.
 For example, if your items are 512 bytes and you want to write 100 items per second to your table, then you would need to provision 100 write capacity units.

 If your items are larger than 1 KB in size, you will need to round the item size up to the next 1 KB boundary.
 For example, if your items are 1.5 KB and you want to do 10 writes per second, then you would need to provision 10 (writes per second) × 2 (1.5 KB rounded up to the next whole number) = 20 write capacity units.

 DynamoDB allows customers to purchase reserved capacity, as described at Amazon DynamoDB Pricing.
 With reserved capacity, you pay a one-time upfront fee and commit to a minimum usage level over a period of time.
 By reserving your read and write capacity units ahead of time, you realize significant cost savings compared to on-demand provisioned throughput settings.

 To manage reserved capacity, go to the DynamoDB console and choose Reserved Capacity.